multipass-black-holes/multipass/README.md

 $ source bhmf/bin/activate
 (bhmf) $ pip install -r requirements.txt
 ```
-Next, you need to obtain the data from LVC.
+Next, you need to obtain the data from LVK.
 We use the [GW Open Science](https://www.gw-openscience.org/) API for this:
 ```shell
 (bhmf) $ python get_data.py